- About Us

 A personal injury claim is a type of lawsuit brought by an injured person against one or multiple parties for allegedly causing the injury.
 The purpose of a personal injury claim is to make a victim whole again by compensating him or her for related losses.
 A defendant does not have to have committed a crime – such as assault or battery – to be faced with a lawsuit for causing someone else’s injury.
 Careless or reckless behaviors with no intent to hurt someone can still result in liability for an accident victim’s injuries.

 Personal injury cases are most often filed on the grounds of negligence.
 Negligence means a failure to exercise proper care, resulting in harm to others.
-If one or more parties were negligent and caused your personal injury in Denver, you can file a lawsuit in pursuit of financial compensation from the at-fault party or parties.
+If one or more parties were negligent and caused your accident or injury in Denver, you can file a lawsuit in pursuit of financial compensation from the at-fault party or parties.
 It will be up to you or your Denver personal injury attorney to establish the elements of negligence during your case:

 The level of evidence needed to prove these four elements is “more likely than not” – also known as a preponderance of the evidence.
-An injury attorney can review your case and listen to your story to let you know if it has merit.
+An experienced Denver personal injury attorney can review your case and listen to your story to let you know if it has merit.
 Then, if you have grounds to file a claim, your personal injury lawyer in Denver can help you present evidence to establish negligence.

 The Denver personal injury attorneys at Manning Law have experience handling a wide range of types of injury cases on behalf of clients in Denver and throughout Colorado.
 Some of the types of cases that we handle include: